In This Article

 Our instructor broke down the moves so that they were easy to follow.
 I enjoy dance classes but have no formal education, and I found the choreography pleasantly challenging, quick enough to require my full attention without becoming frustrating or overwhelming.
 The instructor would also occasionally ask us to stop and just listen to the song, which I appreciated—she didn’t want us to mechanically memorize a routine, but to feel the musicality of our movements.
 For me, this took the class from a routine workout to a mind-body experience.
 Once we have the routine down, more or less, the class is divided in half, and we take turns performing.

 I’m naturally neither super flexible or confident in my rhythmic abilities.
-At times the vibe was vaguely lap-dance-y, and while the emphasis on sensuality makes sense (you’re rolling around in bed, after all), I initially felt a little unhinged crawling around my sheets alone in my bedroom.
+At times, the vibe was vaguely lap-dance-y, and while the emphasis on sensuality makes sense (you’re rolling around in bed, after all), I initially felt a little unhinged crawling around my sheets alone in my bedroom.
 However, as class progressed, I found it easy to let go and lean into the experience.
 The song choice was on point—chill, but with enough of a beat to keep me awake and engaged—and the instruction was upbeat and relatively easy to follow, even for non-dancers like myself.

-To soothe my self-consciousness, I kept my camera off, but I might be emboldened to turn it on next time around.
 The class was full of enthusiastic participants gassing each other up in the chat box and giving their all to the routine, which definitely helped me stick with the movements when I fell behind a step or was tempted to curl up under my covers.
 I was pleasantly surprised by the sense of camaraderie I felt with the other women, even though we were strangers connected only through a screen.
 Maybe the intimacy of our locale made vulnerability a requirement, but by the end it felt like we were in a big sleepover dance party together—a definite plus to any workout class, in my book.

 The Final Takeaway